wp-plugins/reuters-direct/readme.txt

 = Is this an official Reuters released delivery method? =

-Yes, is an official Reuters delivery method for Media delivery.
-See Donate Link or https://rmb.reuters.com/agency-api-demo/login.jsp for details
+Yes, its an official Reuters media delivery method.
+See Donate Link or https://rmb.reuters.com/agency-api-demo/login.jsp for details.

 = I don't have a Reuters Connect: Web Services username and password =

-Select the Customer Service link, or under Help within the plugin and you will be provided a form which will submit a ticket to Reuters customer service.
+Select Contact Us under the Help section of the plugin and fill out the form to submit a ticket to Reuters customer service.
 From there, an appropriate account representative will reach out to assist.

 = Should I remain logged into the plugin? =